AminZeina/COMP3005Assignment4/README.md

 # COMP3005Assignment4
 For COMP3005 Assignment4 - Fall 2023

-This project demonstrates basic CRUD operations on DatabaseInteraction PostgreSQL database using JDBC
+This project demonstrates basic CRUD operations on a PostgreSQL database using JDBC

 ## Before using this application, you must: